-The Academy has the highest expectations for all, and we will make no apologies for that.
-Our school culture will be our compass throughout our journey to ensure our students receive the very best education.
-Our unique curriculum offer encompasses a highly academic range of subjects and a structured enrichment offer which takes advantage of our unique sports, arts and music facilities as the largest school site in central London.
+Our unique curriculum offer encompasses an academic range of subjects and an enrichment offer which takes advantage of our unique sports, arts and music facilities as the largest school site in central London.

-Our carefully curated programme helps our students develop their confidence and character, enabling them to become the leaders of the future.
-Our commitment to our students' broader development is evident throughout the cultural life of our school and our pioneering work on diversity, demonstrating why BDA is such a special place to learn.
+Our carefully curated personal development programme helps our students to develop their confidence, resilience and character, enabling them to become the leaders.
+Our commitment to this is evident throughout our work on diversity, demonstrating why BDA is such a special place.